Skip to Content

 From Tiny Plankton to Hearty 12 Pounders

 We often think of dolphins gulping down big fish.
 But actually, their meals range in size.
 Some dolphins even dine on plankton, the tiniest creatures in the ocean.
-However, to answer the question “What do Dolphins eat?” accurately, we’d have to consider their setting.
+However, to accurately answer the question “What do Dolphins eat?” we’d have to consider their setting.
 Since most species forage in the depths, out of sight, our understanding comes from investigating the stomach contents of their caught compatriots.

 Fatty Fish Takes The Gold